-The calendar year 2020's operating budget was comprised of revenue collected in the latter half of the fiscal year 2019 [January-June] and the first six months of the fiscal year 2020 [July-December].
-Service expenditures were paid using municipal funds, grants awarded by the Commonwealth of Massachusetts and non-profit agencies, trust fund income, as well as generous supporters' gifts.
-The Library expended more than \$362,879 on operations.
+The calendar year 2020's operating budget comprised revenue collected in the latter half of 2019 [January-June] and the first six months of 2020 [July-December].
+Service expenditures were paid using municipal funds, grants awarded by the Commonwealth of Massachusetts and non-profit agencies, trust fund income, and generous supporters' gifts.
+The Library expended more than \$362,870 on operations.
 11% [\$40,000] of this sum was funded using non-municipal income.